striezel/botvinnik/doc/configuration-core.md

 * **command.prefix** - _(since 0.0.5, optional)_ prefix for text commands (e. g.
   if you have a hypothetical command `foo` and the prefix is set to `!`, then the text message `!foo` will trigger that command); defaults to `!` if not set
+* **command.deactivate** - _(since 0.5.0, optional)_ specifies a bot command
+  that will be deactivated, i. e. it will not be available when the bot is running.
+For example, the line `command.deactivate=ping` would deactivate the `!ping` command.
+This option can be given multiple times to deactivate more than one command.

+  _Note:_ Some commands like `!help`, `!stop` and others that are essential to operate the bot cannot be deactivated.
+The bot will not start if you attempt to deactivate such a command.
 * **bot.stop.allowed.userid** - _(since 0.0.11, required)_ user id of a Matrix
   user that is allowed to stop the bot (e. g. `@alice:example.tld`).
 This setting may occur multiple times with different user ids to allow more users